appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-nav-magento.md

 This section of the document will given you an overview of **NAV- Magento2 Mutliple Connection** Integration and the subsequent chapters  will drive you to the process of integration between the applications.

+- Here multiple connections are required (i.e two atleast).
+- User require more than one licence of APPSeCONNECT.
+- The unique thing is that though the whole process is similar to any single NAV-Magento connection, the basic requirement to achieve this feature is that you need to have minimum of two (more than one always) individual MAGENTO templatebar URL's and only one ERP that is NAV.
+ - The total number of Templatebar URL you have, indicates the number of connections you need to create in your organization using this NAV-Magento 2 multiple connection template.

 The basic pre-requisite and list of Master Data Processess for Integration is given below:

 ## Prerequisites of Integration